 I ordered the pistachio almond and Kyle ordered Captain Crunch! 😋 They had SO MANY flavors, which made it hard to pick.
 The gelato counter was absolutely endless.

 We ordered the Peanut Butter!
 It was so rich and delicious!
 It was like pure fudge.
 The decor in this spot was so cute.
 The black tile floor makes for the perfect gelato photo.

 I tried the Prickly Pear!
 It was so refreshing and light!
 We also had their coffee, which was equally delicious.
 The owner was so friendly, and they have a super convenient location right in Old Town Scottsdale.
 Make sure to grab a coffee and walk the shops all around.

 There’s nothing better than sipping an iced coffee and eating gelato while cruising around Old Town Scottsdale!
 Please add Joy Ride AZ to your itinerary.
 It’s so worth it.
 I’m usually one to never book tours, but this has made me think otherwise! ♥️

 I told Kyle that I really wanted to design our bedroom after the Mountain Shadows Resort Scottsdale room.
-I loved the way the bed had the nightstands attached with all the outlets.
+I loved how the bed had the nightstands attached to all the outlets.
 We usually have to run around the house trying to find the chargers.
-The room was bright and airy, but also warm in cozy!
-The room had floor-to-ceiling windows/doors that lead out to a patio with mountain views, and if you wanted to nap during the day, you could pull the giant room darkening drapes across them.
+The room was bright and airy but also warm in cozy!
+The room had floor-to-ceiling windows/doors that lead out to a patio with mountain views, and if you wanted to nap during the day, you could pull the giant room-darkening drapes across them.
 I took about a thousand photos so I could bring this design inspiration into my own home.

 Best Resort For Activities Scottsdale Arizona